Invest in a self-managed super funds

 Advantages

-You have the flexibility to make decisions according to fluctuations in the market — and seize opportunities triggered by stock market volatility.
+• Flexibility to make decisions according to fluctuations in the market, and seize opportunities triggered by stock market volatility.

-Diversification is one of the golden rules of investing.
-It spreads risk and can smooth out returns, making the whole investment process easier to manage.
+• Diversification spreads risk and can smooth out returns, making the whole investment process easier to manage.

-A self-managed super fund lets you exit a position at a time that suits you.
-That allows you to manage your portfolio to suit your personal aims, or respond to macroeconomic business cycles.
+• A self-managed super fund lets you exit a position at a time that suits you.
+This allows you to manage your portfolio to suit your personal aims, or respond to macroeconomic business cycles.

-You may have control over your super and be responsible for its financial and legal obligations, but that doesn’t mean you can’t seek professional advice.
-Consider speaking to an independent financial advisor to make the most out of your SMSF.
+• You may have control over your SMSF and be responsible for its financial and legal obligations, but you can also seek professional advice.

-Super funds generally do not come into scope of Australian capital gains tax (CGT) .
-That means once you have held an investment for over one year, only two-thirds of the gain is taxable.
-Over time, this could help you significantly increase your investment gains and help build your overall wealth.
+• Super funds generally do not come into the scope of Australian capital gains tax (CGT).
+Once you have held an investment for over one year, only two-thirds of the gain is taxable.

 Disadvantages

-The general consensus is that SMSF managers spend at least 8 hours working on their fund every month.
-Over the course of a year, that amounts to almost 100 hours.
-Make sure you have the capacity to manage your fund adequately.
+• SMSF managers generally spend at least eight hours working on their fund every month.
+This amounts to almost 100 hours over a year.
+Make sure that you have the capacity to manage your fund adequately.

 Final Thoughts